 We are not void of dynamic humanness—thankfully so.
 In truth, it is the universal nature of suffering that allows us to open our minds and hearts to the struggle of others.
 We are not separate or spared.
 Yet, when we act in the role of a doula, our focus is on each client.
 We must not allow our baggage to interrupt visits.
-How can we effectively reach a balanced stance of compassionate understanding and detachment?
+How can we effectively reach a balanced stance of compassionate understanding?

 By shifting into our intentional presence.